Thursday, January 31, 2013

 The National Cathedral, an Episcopal Church, has decided to allow same-sex fake weddings.
 Just another example of how apostate the Episcopal Church is.

 Speaking of fake churches (like the Episcopal Church has become), Neil Simpson has an excellent example of what a fake church looks like.
 His perfect example is those under the leadership of goat-herd Chuck Currie.
-If you don’t know who Currie is, check out Neil’s other blog, which has many articles describing Currie’s teachings and politics.
-For a good sample of what you will find, see this article about Currie praying to God on the behalf of many “different faiths”!
+If you don’t know who Currie is, for a good sample of what you will find, see this article about Currie praying to God on the behalf of many “different faiths”!
 The man is not a Christian by any meaning of the word, yet apparently he gets the attention of the media.

 One of the blogs I follow linked to an old book review by Tim Challies.
 The review is about Warren Smith’s “Deceived On Purpose,” a book I purchased and read six years ago (I write the year I got a book on the inside cover).
 The book examines the false teachings of Rick Warren.
 If you don’t have time for the book, Challies’ review will give you a good look at it.

 Of course, now that I’ve broached the subject of Rick Warren I have to mention his interview with Oprah Winfrey.
 Now, Oprah Winfrey is one of the most spiritually-dangerous people to listen to, so the mere fact that Warren appears on her show gives her credibility, allowing even more people to be mislead by her new age teachings.
 Apprising Ministries has two good posts about this show with Warren, showing that Warren’s teachings are unbiblical.
 First, we have a clip with Warren giving some unbiblical psychobabble advice.